 Subsea operating conditions are some of the most challenging scenarios when choosing a position sensor technology.
 Although most machines and heavy equipment that run in these environments use sensors for a variety of processes, not all sensor technology is suitable for working reliably underwater.

 A submersible sensor may be considered as among the most durable types of position sensors available today.
 The unique design and function of a submersible sensor make it possible to perform infinitely and reliably for many years.
+Vortex enclosure air conditioning coolers maintain a slight pressurization in the cabinet to keep electrical and electronic components clean and dry, and most are thermostatically controlled to maintain enclosure temperatures within a specified temperature range.
+A compressed air cabinet cooler system by STREAM-TEK Corp may contain a cabinet cooler, cold air distribution kit, thermostat, solenoid valve and compressed air filter separator.

 Submersible linear variable differential transducer

 Subsea or marine environments pose many challenges for engineers because saltwater has a chemical composition that can corrode and degrade ordinary metals.
 The microorganisms present in seawater can also contribute to the early deterioration of linear position sensors.
 Submersible LVDTs are typically constructed using a special alloy or high-grade stainless steel that can withstand these elements.
+If you’re looking for an expert fabricator, TMT is the leading metal fabrication company south carolina.

 Features of a submersible linear position sensor

 It is possible for a submersible sensor to work underwater at depths of 7,500 feet and be subject to a pressure of 3500 psi.
 The alloy composition of the sensor housing contains nickel and chromium which are excellent in protecting the device from corrosion.
 Using these unique alloy combinations further enhances the durability of LVDTs when used underwater.
+When dealing with high-pressure fluid control systems, you should use triple offset butterfly valves for their superior performance and reliability.

 In general, a subsea LVDT has the same working principle and features of a standard LVDT but the unique composition and material used to fabricate them provide higher chemical resistance to saltwater.
 In many similar applications, subsea LVDTs have replaced traditional position sensors such as potentiometers, load cells, and magnetostrictive transducers.